SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     - `cv-pls`: Don't make it an instinct to fast-track every eligible post to the front of the closure system;
    cv-pls is for questions that:
       - are _really_ bad (low quality magnets)
-      - are a bad example used to justify other crap
+      - are a bad example used to justify other posts that are off-topic and/or low-quality
       - have recent activity on the question (Edits, VLQ/NAA answer)
       - don't have enough users in that tag to close the question in time
     - `del-pls`: Unless there's a good reason, it doesn't have to be *now* (i.e. unless there's a good reason, wait to post the del-pls until the post is actually eligible for deletion-votes).